pearmini/genji/docs/reference/directives.md

 ## eval

-Wether to evaluate the code block or not; defaults to false.
+Wether to evaluate the code block or not; defaults to _false_.

 ````md
 ```js eval